son1122/Customer-Frontend-Project3/README.md

 <h3>1.2 Wireframe </h3>
   We sperate in two part for wire frame

-  <p>part 1 Frontend wire frame, For login page, Order Page, Table Page.
-We use the same design for both order and Table </p>
+  Start with Frontend wire frame, For login page, Order Page, Table Page. </p>
 <img width="784" alt="Screenshot_2565-12-24_at_10 31 50" src="https://user-images.githubusercontent.com/114508614/210405103-96da9479-fa9e-4994-a661-3ac4bc347836.png">

 ![Screenshot_2565-12-24_at_10 40 49](https://user-images.githubusercontent.com/114508614/210404838-3faa060b-846b-4155-8514-83004a4a8801.png)

-  part 2 Database wire frame, we use ERd to draw main table first and add more deatil for dash board and so on
+  Then Database wire frame, we use ERd to draw main table first and add more deatil for dash board and so on

   <img width="4348" alt="SECRET_NSA_Project_Planning" src="https://user-images.githubusercontent.com/114508614/210402356-8691bee3-7a3c-4129-838f-f516c18f965b.png">